Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Experiments

 To evaluate generalization to unseen forgery domains, the model trained on Protocol 1 is tested on three additional datasets: DF40 \cite{yan2024df40}, UADFV \cite{yang2019exposing}, and WildDeepfake \cite{zi2020wilddeepfake}.
 Each test dataset contains approximately 2,000 samples, with balanced real and fake images.
 Table~\ref{tab:generalization} reports the frame-level AUC on these datasets.

 The proposed method consistently outperforms prior approaches across all three unseen datasets.
-Compared to the SOTA method, Face-D\(^2\)CL achieves absolute improvements of 6.6\%, 6.6\%, and 10.7\% on DFD, UADFV, and WildDeepfake, respectively, leading to an overall average AUC improvement of 7.9\%.
+Compared to SAIDO, Face-D\(^2\)CL achieves absolute improvements of 6.6\%, 6.6\%, and 10.7\% on DF40, UADFV, and WildDeepfake, respectively, leading to an overall average AUC improvement of 7.9\%.
 This demonstrates the effectiveness of multi-domain synergistic representation.
 The improvement stems from two factors.
 First, the joint extraction of Spatial, Wavelet, and Fourier features captures complementary forgery artifacts that are more domain-agnostic than single-domain features, enabling transferable detection on novel forgery types.
 Second, the dual continual learning mechanism preserves the learned representations during incremental training, mitigating catastrophic forgetting that would otherwise compromise generalization.